Unconventional spin Hall effects in nonmagnetic solids: Symmetry analysis and computational details

 The intrinsic contributions to the spin Hall conductivity given by Eq. (\ref{sigma_ijk})-(\ref{berry_curvature}) were calculated in a post-processing step.
 First, the tight-binding Hamiltonians were constructed from the projections of \textit{ab-initio} wavefunctions on atomic orbital bases following the implementation in the \textsc{PAOFLOW} code \cite{paoflow1, paoflow2}.
-After interpolating the Hamiltonians on the ultra-dense k-points grids converged separately for every considered compound, the spin Berry curvatures were computed and integrated over the BZ using the adaptive smearing method \cite{adaptive}.
+After interpolating the Hamiltonians on the ultra-dense $k$-points grids converged separately for every considered compound, the spin Berry curvatures were computed and integrated over the BZ using the adaptive smearing method \cite{adaptive}.
 The external electric fields, when applicable, were added at the level of the TB Hamiltonians.
+The computational details for specific materials are given in the Supplementary Information.